 Angela is an internationally known,reputable psychic and ordained spiritual consultant.
 Known as the "Hillbilly Psychic," She has been featured on national TV, radio, movie and newspapers.
-On this site, she shares insights and relays experiences from a psychic's perspective and shares her personal experiences.
-Her book, "through Angela's eyes" is available on Amazon.
+On this site, she shares insights and relays experiences.
+For a more personal connection, please check out her Facebook page.
+Her book, "Through Angela's Eyes" is available on Amazon.

 Click hereif you want to buy Angela's book ($6.95), (less if downloaded), --- or--it's also on Amazon just search for "through angela's eyes'' by angela moore

 DOLL IN THE WINDOW